stratum/stratum/stratum/hal/bin/bcm/standalone/README.md

 - links to the Broadcom SDKLT libraries and headers

 To build the `stratum_bcm` binary you will need to:
-1. make sure that the Broadcom SDKLT environment variables are set (see example above in the `SDKLT Installation` section).
-2. Clone the Stratum repository
+1. Clone the Stratum repository
-3. Change into the stratum directory
+2. Change into the stratum directory
-4. Setup the development environment (kicks off a container)
+3. Setup the development environment (kicks off a container)
-5. Then build the target using Bazel
+4. Then build the target using Bazel

 An example is shown below:

 ```
-export SDKLT=~/SDKLT
-export SDK=$SDKLT/src
-export SDKLT_INSTALL=$SDK/appl/sdklib/build/xlr_linux
 git clone https://github.com/stratum/stratum.git
 cd stratum
 ./setup_dev_env.sh